-- (5) A person guilty of an offence against paragraph (1)(a), (b), (d)(iv) or (e) or paragraph (3) shall be liable to imprisonment for a term of 10 years and to a fine. - (6) A person guilty of any other offence against this Article shall be liable to imprisonment for a term of 6 months and to a fine of level 4 on the standard scale. - (7) Articles 136 to 138 do not apply to proceedings for an offence against this Article, but without prejudice to their application in proceedings for an order under Article 140. - (8) Where an offence against this Article committed by a limited liability partnership or body corporate is proved to have been committed with the consent or connivance of - the person shall also be guilty of the offence and liable in the same manner as the partnership or body corporate to the penalty provided for that offence.
+- (5) A person guilty of an offence against paragraph (1)(a), (b), (d)(iv) or (e) or paragraph (3) shall be liable to imprisonment for a term of 10 years and to a fine. - (6) A person guilty of any other offence against this Article shall be liable to imprisonment for a term of 6 months and to a fine of level 3 on the standard scale.13 - (7) Articles 136 to 138 do not apply to proceedings for an offence against this Article, but without prejudice to their application in proceedings for an order under Article 140. - (8) Where an offence against this Article committed by a limited liability partnership or body corporate is proved to have been committed with the consent or connivance of - (a) a person who is a partner of the partnership, or director, manager, secretary or other similar officer of the body corporate; or - (b) any person purporting to act in any such capacity, the person shall also be guilty of the offence and liable in the same manner as the partnership or body corporate to the penalty provided for that offence.